Two or more years of pensionable service

 Commercial rates are higher than the regular contribution rate.
 Your estimated contribution rates are available on the Supplementary Death Benefits estimates statement received from the Pension Centre or by contacting them.

-If you opt for a return of contributions and you have two years of continuous employment in the public service (without a break of more than three months) or you have been a Supplementary Death Benefit participant for at least two years including participation as a member of the Canadian Forces, you may choose to continue coverage at the commercial rate.
+If you opt for a return of contributions and you have 2 years of continuous employment in the public service (without a break of more than 3 months) or you have been a Supplementary Death Benefit participant for at least 2 years including participation as a member of the Canadian Forces, you may choose to continue coverage at the commercial rate.
 If you are receiving a pension benefit under the Canadian Forces pension plan, you will be eligible to reinstate your Supplementary Death Benefit coverage under their plan.

 If you are entitled to a lump sum payment, contributions are to be paid annually in advance to the Pension Centre.